-We are well established in the process to become a Foundation Trust.
 We believe that as a result of becoming a Foundation Trust we will be better placed to achieve our vision, to deliver positive change and to provide outstanding health care to the people of Leeds and further afield.

 Why we believe this